great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_regex_based_column_map_expectations.md

 ```python file=../../../../tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_values_to_only_contain_vowels.py#L16-L18
 ```

-Great Expectations will use these values to tell your Custom Expectation to apply your specified regex as a [**Metric**](../../../reference/metrics.md) to be utilized in validating your data.
+Great Expectations will use these values to tell your Custom Expectation to apply your specified regex as a <TechnicalTag tag="metric" text="Metric"/> to be utilized in validating your data.

 This is all that you need to define for now.
 The `ColumnMapRegexExpectation` class has built-in logic to handle all the machinery of data validation, including standard parameters like `mostly`, generation of Validation Results, etc.